anhinga/late-2022-julia-drafts/dmm-port-from-clojure/README.md

 The control of the activation function will be done as follows.

-In addition to the reserved key `":number", we reserve a key `":function"`.
+In addition to the reserved key `":number"`, we reserve a key `":function"`.

 We require that any activation function acts as identity on this special argument.